abington/identity/README.md

 ## What?

-Provides a sinple helper capability for class Identity management
+Provides a simple helper capability for class Identity management

 ## Why?